Fission of relativistic nuclei with fragment excitation and reorientation

-The electromagnetic excitation of the IVGDR, ISGQR, IVGQR and DGDR yields large cross sections.
-We assume an IVGDR located at $E_{IVGDR} = (31.2A^{-1/3} + 20.6A^{-1/6})$ MeV and the DGDR located at twice the IVGDR energy \cite{BERTULANI1999139}.
+The excitation of giant resonances (GR) by the nuclear and Coulomb interactions will also lead to large cross sections.
+Recent progress in microscopic calculations has been made using time-dependent density-functional theories leading to fission an other decay channels \cite{StetcuPRC.2011,SimenelPRC.89.031601,BulgacPRL.116.122504,StetcuPRL2015,TanimuraPRL.118.152501}.
+Here we adopt a simpler picture and assume an IVGDR located at $E_{IVGDR} = 31.2A^{-1/3} + 20.6A^{-1/6}$ MeV and the DGDR located at twice the IVGDR energy \cite{BERTULANI1988299,Aumann1995,BERTULANI1999139}.
 The ISGQR and IVGQR states are located at $E_{ISGQR}=62A^{-1/3}$ MeV and $E_{IVGQR}=130A^{-1/3}$ MeV, respectively.
 The resonances are assumed to fully exhaust the isoscalar and isovector operator sum-rules \cite{SATCHLER1987215,BERTULANI1999139} and the DGDR is assumed to have the same strength for the E1 excitation GDR $\rightarrow$ DGDR.
-The optical potential in Eq. \eqref{VfiN} is generated from the t$\rho\rho$ approximation \cite{BERTULANI1999139} and a deformation parameter $\delta_{2}=0.438$ fm is used.
-The excitation probabilities from Eq. \eqref{rcc} yield cross sections of 408.2 mb for the ISGQR, 531.0 mb for the IVGQR, 4183 mb for the IVGDR and 227.3 mb for the DGDR.
-The nuclear excitation contribution to the ISGQR is 18.72 mb, much smaller than those stemming from electromagnetic excitation.
-The abrasion, electromagnetic (EM) and nuclear excitation processes altogether produce primary fragments with a total cross section of 13.41 b.
+The optical potential in Eq. \eqref{VfiN} is generated from the t$\rho\rho$ approximation \cite{BERTULANI1999139} and a deformation parameter $\delta_{2}=0.438$ fm was used.
+The excitation probabilities from the solution of the coupled equations \eqref{rcc} yield cross sections equal to 408.2 mb for the ISGQR, 531.0 mb for the IVGQR, 4183 mb for the IVGDR and 227.3 mb for the DGDR.
+The nuclear excitation contribution to the ISGQR is 18.72 mb (using Eq. \ref{VfiN}), much smaller than those stemming from EM excitation.
+The abrasion, EM and nuclear excitation processes are added separately and altogether they produce primary fragments with a total cross section of 13.41 b.